 The world famous rose garden is the oldest municipally operated rose garden in the country.
 It is a two and a half acre garden which has about 800 varieties of roses that amount to 15,000 plants.Visit the website for events and specialty tours throughout the season which include, Full Moon Tours, Perennial Garden Tours, Rose Garden History Tours, Wine &Roses Fundraiser and the Summer Concert Series.

 77 Forest Street, Hartford, CT 06105

-June through August, the Garden Tour focuses on Stowe's love of gardens, as well as the Victorian's love affair with flowers.
+June through August Garden Tour: This tour focuses on Stowe's love of gardens in addition to the Victorian's love affair with flowers.
 A walk through the gardens surrounding the Stowe house is included on the tour.